james3494/games_microservice/README.md

 - nail down who can access things ,and whether the returned object changes depending on who accessed it

-- implement more tests to check error catching.
+- More tests could be created for error catching.

-- spin up a new database and delete it for testing.
-Testing script which asks about errors and what to test etc.

 - create endpoints like /game/:_id/takeouts to get takeouts?
 Similarly /user/:_id/games ?

+- method for checking whether a player is part of a game from the controller